-It was my birthday last Friday and against my tradition of organizing a dinner party with friends, I took the day off and flew to Stockholm to celebrate with style!
-Luckily my fiancé is always up for visiting new places (especially if cold and snowy) and immediately supported my idea!
+It was my birthday last Friday and against my tradition of throwing a dinner party with friends, I decided to fly to Stockholm for a long weekend celebration!
+My fiancé is always up for visiting new places (especially if cold and snowy) and immediately supported my idea.

-Sweden can be an expensive destination, but travelling in the low season means cheap flights and great hotel deals! ;) I travel a lot and always choose hostels, guesthouses or even Couchsurfing, but for this trip we booked a luxury hotel (the Sheraton Stockholm) taking advantage of a last minute deal.
-Staying in a 5 star hotel does make a difference to your holiday!
-In my case, it made it 100 times better!
+Sweden can be an expensive destination, but travelling in the low season means cheap flights and great hotel deals.
+I travel a lot and always choose hostels, guesthouses or even Couchsurfing, but for this trip we booked a luxury hotel (the Sheraton Stockholm) taking advantage of a last minute deal.
+Staying in a 5 star hotel does make a difference to your holiday and, in my case, it made it 100 times better!

 Now this won’t come as a surprise to you, but my favourite way of discovering a country’s culture is through its food!
 Every city has unique flavours and traditions that I always long to explore.

-During our first day in Stockholm we visited the impressive Vasa Museum and wandered through the cobbled streets of old town Gamla Stan, where we stopped for fika: a Swedish tradition of meeting up for coffee and cake.
-Lovely idea, isn't it? ;)
+During our first day in Stockholm we visited the impressive Vasa Museum and wandered through the cobbled streets of old town Gamla Sta.

-Quick shopping spree before dinner in the home and kitchen sections at NK department store, where I drooled at Le Creuset casseroles and discovered how to make heart-shaped fried eggs! ;)
+Quick shopping spree before dinner in the home and kitchen sections at NK department store, where I wanted to buy everything!

 For my birthday dinner I followed tips from local food bloggers and booked a table at B.A.R. a few days in advance.
 It was a smart move, since the place was packed and we only got a table for the 21:30 sitting.
 B.A.R. is a restaurant by award-winning chefs Henrik Norström and Peter Johansson, who also own Michelin starred LUX (one of the best Swedish restaurants, unfortunately way out of my budget).